 The PlayStation Vita: Each Edition

 The original PlayStation Vita hardware was, by all accounts, very ambitious.
 That ambition starts with the 5-inch 960 x 544 qHD OLED capacitive touchscreen, which to this day remains an impressive display.
 The console featured two analog sticks, a D-pad, traditional PlayStation face buttons (triangle, circle, square, etc.), and dual shoulder buttons.

-Support for Wi-Fi, Bluetooth, and 3G connectivity all played a role in the latter years of the Vita’s life for being able to access the PlayStation network.
-That included PSP titles that were downloadable from the PlayStation Store which boosted the use case of the Vita a little with a slew of titles from the previous generation.
+Support for Wi-Fi, Bluetooth, and 3G connectivity all played a role in the latter years of Vita’s life in being able to access the PlayStation network.
+That included PSP titles that were downloadable from the PlayStation Store, which boosted the use case of the Vita a little with a slew of titles from the previous generation.

 On October 10, 2013, in Japan and on February 7th, 2014, elsewhere around the world, Sony launched a slimmer version of the PlayStation Vita.
 Dubbed the PCH-2000 series, the second generation Vita was 20% thinner and 15% lighter when compared to the launch model.
 Perhaps the biggest change was the move from the popular OLED display to a more cost-effective LCD display which added an extra hour of battery life.